-An upholstery invoice is designed to allow a person known as an upholsterer to collect payment from a client for their upholstery services which may entail applying fabric to furniture, cleaning (foam), repair, auto, and providing supplies.
+An upholstery invoice is designed to allow a person (known as an upholsterer) to collect payment from a client for upholstery services, which may entail applying fabric to furniture, cleaning (foam), repair, auto, and providing supplies.

 Table of Contents

 Any type of fabric or decor that covers an object is known as upholstery.
 Most associate upholstery with the styling and coverings on furniture.
 If someone were to walk into a furniture shop, they might ask the sales clerk, “what are the upholstery option on this couch?”
-The clerk would respond with an answer like, “in our inventory, this couch comes in leather and or cotton.”
-In this case, leather and cotton is the upholstery that would go on the couch.
+The clerk would respond with an answer like, “in our inventory, this couch comes in leather and/or cotton.”
+In this case, leather and cotton are the upholstery that would cover the couch.
 Upholstery can be referred to as a fabric, a style, or even a color that is applied to an item.

 Depending on the type of fabric used as upholstery, the cleaning method and ingredients used will vary.
 Most upholstery is fixed, meaning that it’s impossible to take the upholstery off an object.
 This is especially true when it comes to car seats in vehicles or seat cushions in a boat.
-To take apart the upholstery would mean to destroy the seat which would not do any good.
-As most know, a leather seat is much easier to clean than a fabric seat but leather is also more expensive.
+To take apart the upholstery would mean destroying the seat, which would not do any good.
+As most know, a leather seat is much easier to clean than a fabric seat, but leather is also more expensive.
 Cleaning stains and messy spills out of fabric requires strong chemicals.
-Below is a list of simple steps to clean the upholstery off fabric seats.
+Below is a list of simple steps to clean the upholstery off fabric seats in a car.

-It’s not rocket science to clean a mess, you just need the right supplies and be ready to scrub, scrub and scrub!
+It’s not rocket science to clean a mess—you just need the right supplies.
+Be ready to scrub, scrub, and scrub!
 Below are the essential ingredients you will need:

 - Interior shampoo – Good for all interior fabrics and carpets.
 The walls on cars are often made from the same fabric as the carpets.

 - Foam Sponge – Used to soak the fabric with cleaning solution.